jeremmfr/terraform-provider-junos/website/docs/index.html.markdown

   * `junos_interface_st0_unit` cannot take into account the option and run still normal process.
   * `junos_interface_physical` don’t generate `chassis aggregated-devices ethernet device-count` line when it should be necessary.

    It can also be sourced from the `JUNOS_FAKECREATE_SETFILE` environment variable.
+   Defaults is empty.

 ## Interface specifications